Azure/azure-sdk/docs/android/implementation.md

 Android Java developers need to concern themselves with the runtime environment they are running in.
 The Android ecosystem is fragmented, with a wide variety of runtimes deployed.

-{% include requirement/MUST id="android-library-sync-support" %} support API level 23 and later (Android 6.0 Marshmallow).
+{% include requirement/MUST id="android-library-sync-support" %} support API level 21 and later (Android 5.0 Lollipop).

-{% include requirement/MUST id="android-library-async-support" %} support async HTTP at API level 26.
+{% include requirement/MUST id="android-library-async-support" %} support async HTTP at API level 21.

 {% include requirement/MUST id="android-library-separate-libraries" %} release separate client libraries for sync and async versions.